SethClydesdale/genki-study-resources/resources/tools/README.md

 python3 anki_decks_maker.py ../../lessons-3rd
 python3 anki_decks_maker.py ../../lessons
 ```

+You can also generate decks by executing `anki_decks_maker-run.bat` and typing either `2nd` or `3rd` to generate a deck for that edition.

-All of the decks created are currently available under the `decks` folder
+All of the decks created are currently available under the [decks](decks/) folder